 Members of the IMPRS

-More than 50 doctoral students are currently working in our IMPRS Evolbio.
-They are coming from 26 different countries meaning that about 75 percent of PhD candidates are coming from abroad.
-Our faculty consists of 30 leading scientists from all three participating institutions in Kiel and Plön.
+More than 50 doctoral students are currently working in our IMPRS EvolBio.
+They come from 29 different countries meaning that about 75 percent of PhD students are from abroad.
+Our faculty consists of about 30 leading scientists from all three participating institutions in Kiel and Plön.

 IMPRS PhD representatives

 The speakers of the fellows are easy-to-reach contact persons for all IMPRS students.
 They represent the interests of the fellows in the IMPRS in general and in the faculty meetings.
 The IMPRS student representatives are elected each year on the meeting of the fellows (IMPRS retreat).
 Re-election is possible.

 Preferably, at least one student from each location (Kiel: CAU/ GEOMAR and Plön: MPI) should be elected.

 In addition, an external representative is elected for a term of one year by all MPI PhD students.
 They represent the institute to the Max Planck PhDnet, which in turn is the network of all PhD candidates and PhD representatives of the Max Planck Society.
 It was founded in 2003 to improve interdisciplinary cooperation, to optimize doctoral education and scientific exchange, and to strengthen academic solidarity.

 At present, we have three IMPRS speakers and one external speaker at the MPI.
 All representatives work closely together.
 They provide a platform for an exchange among the students and organize regular PhD meetings, such as social events or the yearly IMPRS retreat.

 The PhD representatives are in close contact with the administrator of the graduate program and also attend the regular meetings of the IMPRS faculty.